jinleevv/finance-management-system/README.md

 # Finance Management System

 ## Overview
-The **Finance Management System** is a simplified ERP system designed to streamline monthly closing processes for corporate finance departments.
+The **Finance Management System** is a system designed to streamline monthly closing processes for corporate finance departments.
 It enables users to efficiently manage and track corporate card transactions and associated receipt images, ensuring smooth month-end closing operations.

 ## Features
 - **Transaction Management**